 BONUS TIP: If you live in an apartment complex or condominium with indoor access to stairs, you can exercise with your dog by running up and down the staircase!

-*If you are sick with coronavirus (COVID-19), please restrict contact with your pets immediately and have someone you trust to look after them.
+*If you are or could be sick with coronavirus (COVID-19), please restrict contact with your pets immediately and have someone you trust to look after them.

 ARF, hope you enjoy these 7 things to do with your dog INDOORS during a coronavirus (COVID-19) lockdown.
 Watch my funny video illustrating all the ways you can stay busy with your dog HERE!
 If you’re looking for precautions to take with your dog during a lockdown, put your furry paw HERE.

 The first 5 days of lockdown were tough, but I managed to survive.
 Find out what I did NOW!

 And, don’t forget to watch me show appreciation to Spain’s healthcare workers below:

 Like my post on “Coronavirus (COVID-19) lockdown: 7 things to do with your dog INDOORS”?
 PIN IT!